Omabekee/Glioma-ML/README.md

 # Glioma-ML
-A repository showcasing predictive modelling/ classification for low-grade glioblastoma
+A repository showcasing predictive modelling for low-grade glioblastoma, using differential gene expression (DGE) analysis and machine learning models (KNN and Random Forest) to identify potential biomarkers and predict tumor characteristics.